Public Good - Te Iwi Whānui

 I’ve just come back from living in England for six months last year.
 During the time I was there they had the referendum on Scottish independence.
 It was generally a pleasure to witness the quality of debate in print and broadcast media.
 Now we know the result of the referendum and while it wasn’t a […]

-Filed Under: Government, Justice, Privatisation Tagged With: Democracy
+Filed Under: Democracy, Government, Justice, Privatisation

 21 December 2014 by Jan Rivers